victornas91/victornas91/README.md

 ---

 ### 🔭 Goals for 2022-26
-- Finish all the degrees I'm currenty pursuing (Informatics for Internet, Mathematics).
+- Finish all the degrees I'm currenty pursuing (Technician in Informatics for Internet, Bachelors of Science in Mathematics and Bachelors of Science in Information Technology).
 - Begin a Bachelors Degree in Aeronautical Engineering (shows with drones!)
-- Begin a Masters Degree and then a PhD in Computer Science
+- Begin a Masters Degree and then a PhD in Computer Science (focusing on using Mathematics to boost Machine Learning models)
 - Become an advanced programmer in C#, C, Python and Dart.

 ---